20 diversity and inclusion interview questions

 Learn more about how you can figure out if a company's culture is right for you.

-Another tactic is to go to the job interview prepared to ask the hiring team tough questions about diversity, equity, inclusion, and belonging.
-Here are a handful to get you started:
+Another approach is to go to the job interview prepared to ask the hiring team tough questions about diversity, equity, inclusion, and belonging.
+Here are some to get you started:

 1. What are the current demographics of the team you're looking for me to join?

-This question can help you understand the current diversity within the team you would be joining and can act as a jumping-off point to ask other DEIB-tied questions.
+This question helps you understand the current diversity within the team you'd be joining and can serve as a jumping-off point for other DEIB-related questions.

 2. How are managers and team leaders trained to handle issues of diversity and inclusion?

-This question probes into the company's level of commitment towards DEIB, starting from its leadership.
-Adequate training for leaders often indicates an intentional approach to promoting and managing diversity and inclusion.
+This question probes the company's level of commitment to DEIB, starting from its leadership.
+Adequate training for leaders often indicates an intentional, structured approach.

 3. Does the company have protocols to address microaggressions, biases, and discrimination in the workplace?
 If so, what are they?